RAIRLab/logic-group/index.md

 and-perception the cardinaly is that of ;.
 In our own case, we have introduced a class of computational logics marked by high extensional and intensional expressivity: cognitive calculi.
 Unfortunately, only some simplistic reasoning involving perception has been formalized in some of these calculi.
-To start to change this state-of-a↵airs, using AL as a point of entry, we introduce a simple dialect of a new cognitive calculus, the attention-perception cognitive calculus (APCC), which is designed to integrate with ARCADI, the most sophisticated computational cognitive architecture today that allows serious modeling and simulation of human attention- and-perception-centric human cognition.
+To start to change this state-of-affairs, using AL as a point of entry, we introduce a simple dialect of a new cognitive calculus, the attention-perception cognitive calculus (APCC), which is designed to integrate with ARCADIA, the most sophisticated computational cognitive architecture today that allows serious modeling and simulation of human attention- and-perception-centric human cognition.